- The average cost of car insurance in West Virginia is $2,415 a year or $201 per month, based on our data analysis.

 State minimum car insurance in West Virginia

-In West Virginia, minimum car insurance requirements include $25,000 of bodily injury liability per person, $50,000 of bodily injury liability per accident and $25,000 of property damage liability.
+West Virginia laws mandate that all drivers carry insurance with minimum liability limits of $25,000 for bodily injury liability per person, $50,000 for bodily injury liability per accident and $25,000 for property damage liability.

 Drivers in West Virginia must be aware of the minimum insurance coverage requirements to stay compliant.